Vocal Fry

 Now, the vocal cords vibrate somewhat differently in each vocal range.
 Additionally, this alters the tone of your voice.

-Vocal Fry in singing!
+Vocal Fry Examples in singing!

 Recall some singers starting to sing the phrases of a song with a creaky sound and then switching to Modal Register.
 Best example of this will be male country singers.